Roger Van de Wouwer: Biography

-Roger Van de Wouwer's first solo exhibition took place in 1963 in the Library-Gallery of Henri Mercier in Brussels, where several paintings (Galathée, L'incorruptible) created a scandal and led to legal complaints. :fr:Tom Gutt reacted by writing a pamphlet in which he accurately described Roger Van de Wouwer's creative mind.
+Roger Van de Wouwer's first solo exhibition took place in 1963 in the Library-Gallery of Henri Mercier in Brussels, where several paintings (Galathée, L'incorruptible) created a scandal and led to legal complaints.
+Tom Gutt reacted by writing a pamphlet in which he accurately described Roger Van de Wouwer's creative mind.
 He wrote:

 The pamphlet gathered about fifty signatures, but was not well received in France, even by the surrealist group, where some considered Galathée to be an insult to women.